dtrussel/dtrussel.github.io/_posts/2020-03-23-Build-your-own-linux-distro.md

 # The Image

-Now a distro can have several images (e.g. base, server, development, production), which contain more or less packages in it.
+A distro can have several images (e.g. base, server, development, production), which contain more or less packages.
 So let's add a image that is based on the `core-image-base` and add our recipe to it.
 ```